No longer a liberal democracy

 Their answer, of course, was no. If Trump had ordered them to do so, it would have been an unlawful order, and they would have refused.
 If he insisted, he would have risked imprisonment.
 If they had acted, so would they.

 It would still be unlawful for his subordinates to act upon the order.
-But Trump could promise to pardon subordinates who act.
+But the President could promise to pardon subordinates who act.
 He could fire subordinates who refuse.
+The decision places both the pardon power and the President's "unrestricted power to remove the most important of his subordinates" beneath a shield of absolute immunity.

 Obviously, this would be, should be, illegitimate.
 A President is required by the Constitution to "take Care that the Laws be faithfully executed" as much as he is empowered as Commander-in-Chief.
 But on Monday, the Supreme Court plainly and explicitly placed the latter before the former.